royneary/mod_push/README.md

 There are common fields which a client has to include for every backend type and there are backend-specific fields.

 ###Common fields for the register commands
-* token: the device identifier the client obtained from the push service
+* `token`: the device identifier the client obtained from the push service
-* device-id: a device identifier a client can define explicitly (the jid's resource part will be used otherwise)
+* `device-id`: a device identifier a client can define explicitly (the jid's resource part will be used otherwise)
-* device-name: an optional name that will be included in the response to the list-push-registrations command
+* `device-name`: an optional name that will be included in the response to the list-push-registrations command

 ###register-push-apns fields
-* token: the base64-encoded binary token obtained from APNS
+* `token`: the base64-encoded binary token obtained from APNS
-* silent-push: when set to true content-available will be set to 1, default vaule: false
+* `silent-push`: when set to true content-available will be set to 1, default vaule: false

 ###register-push-ubuntu fields
-* application-id: the app id as registered at Ubuntu's push service
+* `application-id`: the app id as registered at Ubuntu's push service

 ###register-push-wns fields
-* silent-push: TBD
+* `silent-push`: TBD

 ###unregister-push fields
-* device-id: Either device ID or a list of node IDs must be given.
+* `device-id`: Either device ID or a list of node IDs must be given.
 If none of these are in the payload, the resource of the from jid will be interpreted as device ID.
 If both device ID and node list are given, the device ID will be ignored and only registrations matching a node ID in the given list will be removed.
-* nodes: a list of node names; registrations mathing one of them will be removed
+* `nodes`: a list of node names; registrations mathing one of them will be removed

 ###register command response
 The app server returns the jid of the pubsub host and a pubsub node name.
 The client can pass those to its XMPP server in the XEP-0357 enable request.